DominicMonares/spp-extras/README.md

   CREDIT
     - faction achievements
     - mail reward items for multiple characters and multiple rewards at once
+    - see if earning ek/k loremaster through sharing prog, if loremaster ol/northrend are already earned, does the main loremaster achievement need to be transferred or will it trigger on login?

   PROGRESS
     - Check if transferring pet and mount spells count toward achievements